Spend less time learning theory and more time putting Montessori into practice at home!

 We just want you to have the confidence to start using it.

-Montessori Practice in Action is Different from the books on your shelf
+This course is different from the books on your shelf

 We don’t just help you to acquire the knowledge, we show you how to use it.